Mycroft-Studios/esx_holster-standalone/README.md

  - /holster 0-3 selects which holster to use - EUP Required
  - There is a quickdraw bound to Z
  - /rack puts gun in car

- ## DISCLAIMER

- This Github is inactive and will not be updated any further.

  ## License
+Original Script by Otacon
 - **[GNU General Public License v3.0](https://github.com/Dr-Otacon/esx_holster/blob/master/LICENSE)**